jackyhuynh/TaskTracker/README.md

 ### Prerequisites
 What things you need to install the software and how to install them
-- Visual Studio: Visual Studio is need to install.
-If Visual Studio already install on your computer this will be nice
+- Visual Studio: Visual Studio must be installed for tis particular application.
+If Visual Studio already install on your computer this will be nice since we can start the program immediately.
-- Command-Prompt for Visual Studio: Same go here.
-For this particular project, I highly recommend using Command-Prompt instead of the IDE.
-- Linux: Program can be run on Linux System (if you familiar with Linux command line).
-- Any C/C++ compiler: If you have any compiler that already install then I highly recommend use your own compiler with out installing anything (time consuming).
-Give examples
+- .NET framework must also be installed.
+Usually .NET is included with Visual Studio, but make sure to check.

 ### Installing